jamaljeantobias/gatsby-source-hubspot-forms/README.md

 # gatsby-source-hubspot-forms

-This source plugin for Gatsby will provide you with a skeleton of your created hubspot forms in graphql queries
+This source plugin for Gatsby will provide you with the associated fields for each applicable form created in Hubspot.

 ## Installation